qingguo-yu/mocha-sonar-generic-test-coverage-file/README.md

 By default, the output file would be "gunit.xml" located in root folder of the same project.

 Notes:

 1. Please use mocha 1.20.1 or later version.
 Otherwise, file name could be empty in the report file.
+2. Please make sure no duplicated test case names.
+Otherwise, sonar will fail when uploading report to the server.